sharetribe/sharetribe/README.md

 ### Setting up Sharetribe for production

-Steps 1-6 from above need to be done before performing these steps.
+Before starting these steps, perform steps 1-6 from above.

 1. Initialize your database: